dgwartney/pandoc-book-template/contents/hr-agent/agent.md

 \pagebreak

-- Click on the _Create Agent_ button to create the new agent.
+- Click on the _Create Agent_ button in the dialog to create the new agent.

 ![New agent](contents/hr-agent/images/new-agent-landing.png)